Boundary Discontinuity Designs: Theory and Practice: Heterogeneity and Aggregation Along the Boundary

-For uncertainty quantification, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} consider confidence intervals and confidence bands of the form:
+For uncertainty quantification, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} derive confidence intervals and confidence bands of the form:

 where $\widehat{\mathbb{V}}[\widehat{\tau}(\bx)]$ denotes any of the usual variance estimators from (weighted) least squares regression methods, and $\mathfrak{c}_{\alpha}$ is the quantile used depending on inferential goal.
 For confidence intervals, the usual Gaussian quantile is asymptotically valid (i.e., $\mathfrak{c}_{\alpha} = \Phi^{-1}(1 - \alpha/2)$), while for confidence bands, a new (larger) quantile needs to be constructed to capture the joint uncertainty features of the estimators $\widehat{\tau}(\bx)$ for different values along the boundary $\B$.
 As in the case of pooling-based and distance-based methods, a key condition needed for validity of these confidence intervals and bands is the small (misspecification) bias property. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} address this issue by relying on robust bias correction \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2022_Bernoulli}, a construction that proceeds in two steps. \begin{itemize} \item \textit{Step 1}.
-For a choice $p$ (usually $p=1$), the MSE-optimal bandwidth is computed, and then for that choice of bandwidth the point estimator $\widehat{\tau}(\bx)$ is computed using specification \eqref{eq: reg-Location-INTER}.
+For a choice $\mathsf{P}$ (usually $\mathsf{P}=1$), the point estimator $\widehat{\tau}(\bx)$ is computed using specification \eqref{eq: reg-Location-INTER} with $p=\mathsf{P}$ and its corresponding MSE-optimal bandwidth.
 As a result, $\widehat{\tau}(\bx)$ is an asymptotically MSE-optimal point estimator of $\tau(\bx)$.

 \item \textit{Step 2}.
-For a choice $q>p$ (usually $q=2$), the point estimator $\widehat{\tau}(\bx)$ and variance estimator $\widehat{\mathbb{V}}[\widehat{\tau}(\bx)]$ are computed using specification \eqref{eq: reg-Location-INTER} with the same bandwidth used in \textit{Step 1}.
-As a result, inference procedures are robust bias-corrected, and hence asymptotically valid. \end{itemize} \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} give technical and computational details, which we omit to conserve space, and because they do not fundamentally change the core methodological ideas.
+For a choice $\mathsf{Q}>\mathsf{P}$ (usually $\mathsf{Q}=2$), the point estimator $\widehat{\tau}(\bx)$ and variance estimator $\widehat{\mathbb{V}}[\widehat{\tau}(\bx)]$ are computed using specification \eqref{eq: reg-Location-INTER} with $p=\mathsf{Q}$ and the same bandwidth used in \textit{Step 1}.
+These two quantities are used to construct the confidence interval estimator $\widehat{\CI}(\bx,\alpha)$.
+As a result, inference procedures are robust bias-corrected, and hence asymptotically valid. \end{itemize} \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} give further technical and computational details, which we omit to conserve space.

 Finally, $\widehat{\tau}(\bx)$ can also be used to estimate and conduct inference for WBATE and LBATE via plug-in methods. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} provide sufficient conditions and study the validity of such methods.
 In particular, the WBATE corresponds to an integral over a submanifold of the nonparametric estimator $\widehat{\tau}(\bx)$.
 See \cite{chen2025semiparametric} for related theoretical results when employing series approximations instead of local polynomial regression as commonly done in RD settings.